SaiNivedh26/Accessible-AI-Open-Source/README.md

    - Test the application with various inputs to ensure accuracy and robustness.
    - Optimize the processing pipeline for efficiency and speed.

-5. **Deployment:**
-   - Deploy the application on a suitable platform for accessibility.

 ## How to Run 💻
 1. **Clone the Repository:**
    ```